How To Stop A Divorce…The Best Advice

 Bear in mind, as was stated before, the responses that will likely serve you best will probably be contrary to what you feel like doing.

-Take Responsibility.
 I am not suggesting that you take the full weight of the blame for the decline of your relationship, but at least be open to recognizing what role you may have played.
 If you can be open minded in the face of this crisis you may realize that there may be some shared responsibility for the problems in your relationship.
+That attitude may help to bring a change of perspective to the crisis.

 The worst case scenario will be that your spouse continues to move towards divorce.

-At that point it will be in your best interest if you’ve thought it through and are willing to talk about what the consequences will ultimately be for the two of you and your family.
+At that point it will be in your best interest if you have thought it through and are willing to talk about what the consequences will ultimately be for the two of you and your family.

 Sometimes the sense of what a divorce would actually mean sinks in and the spouse has a reality check .
 It may not seem likely, but even at that late date the possibility exists that your spouse changes their mind and decides to work things out.